rwb/c621/README.md

 #### Topic 3: Linear Correlation

-* Relevant reading: chapter 14 of Weisburd and Britt.
+* Relevant reading: chapters 6 (review) and 14 of Weisburd and Britt.
 * The relationship between 2 interval level scales is often referred to as a linear correlation.
 * A linear correlation is a measure of association (strength of relationship).
 * Commonly used measure: Pearson's Correlation Coefficient